 The differential diagnosis in children with a cerebral creatine deficiency includes L-Arginine:glycine amidinotransferase (AGAT) deficiency and X-linked creatine transporter deficiency.
 In the case of a partial cerebral creatine deficiency, argininosuccinic aciduria, citrullinemia type I, and gyrate atrophy of the choroid and retina (see these terms) should be considered.

 Preimplantation or prenatal genetic diagnosis is possible for at risk couples.

 Transmission is autosomal recessive.
 In case of family history, genetic testing for the family of the proband and genetic counseling with regards to family planning is recommended.

-Treatment consists of oral high dose creatine monohydrate, in combination with ornithine supplementation (100-800mg/kg/day given in 3-6 doses daily) and / or dietary restriction of arginine (15-25mg/kg/day).
+Treatment consists of oral high dose creatine monohydrate, in combination with ornithine supplementation (100-800mg/kg/day given in 3-6 doses daily) and/or dietary restriction of arginine (15-25mg/kg/day).
 Management of GAMT deficiency involves regular measurement of plasma guanidinoacetate and ornithine levels.
-Treatment improves seizures, behavioral and movement disorders; but it cannot reverse intellectual disability and developmental delay incurred before diagnosis.
+Treatment improves seizures and behavioral and movement disorders, but it cannot reverse intellectual disability and developmental delay incurred before diagnosis.
 Early detection is essential in avoiding irreversible brain damage.

 GAMT deficiency is a treatable disease and is not life threatening, however life expectancy is limited, particularly in those who have multiple disabilities and severe seizures.